port-labs/port-docs/docs/exporters/bitbucket-exporter/exporting-pull-requests.md

 2. push `port-app-config.yml` to your default branch.

-Done! after the push is complete, the exporter will begin creating all the `open` pull requests in the repository or organization, and update on every change to existing or creation of new `pull-requests`.
+Done! after the push is complete, the exporter will begin creating all the `open` pull requests in the repository, and update on every change to existing or creation of new `pull-requests`.

 Now you can view and query all of your Pull Requests as Port Entities!